Handbook of the Birds of the World: The Handbook of the Birds of the World Volume 7: Jacamars to Woodpeckers (published in April 30, 2002)

+The Handbook of the Birds of the World Volume 8: Broadbills to Tapaculos (published in September 30, 2003)

-This volume was published in 2003.
+This volume was published in September 30, 2003.
 It has an introductory essay "A Brief History of Classifying Birds" by Murray Bruce.
 Groups covered in this volume are as follows:

-Volume 9: Cotingas to Pipits and Wagtails
+The Handbook of the Birds of the World Volume 9: Cotingas to Pipits and Wagtails (published in September 30, 2004)

-This volume was published in 2004.
+This volume was published in September 30, 2004.
 It has an introductory essay "Ornithological Nomenclature" by Richard Banks.
 Groups covered in this volume are as follows:

-Volume 10: Cuckoo-shrikes to Thrushes
+The Handbook of the Birds of the World Volume 10: Cuckoo-shrikes to Thrushes (published in September 30, 2005)

-This volume was published in 2005.
+This volume was published in September 30, 2005.
 It has an introductory essay "The Ecology and Impact of Non-Indigenous Birds" by Daniel Sol, Tim Blackburn, Phillip Cassey, Richard Duncan and Jordi Clavell.
 Groups covered in this volume are as follows:

-Volume 11: Old World Flycatchers to Old World Warblers
+The Handbook of the Birds of the World Volume 11: Old World Flycatchers to Old World Warblers (published in September 30, 2006)

-This volume was published in September 2006.
+This volume was published in September 30, 2006.
 It has an introductory essay "Ecological Significance of Bird Populations" by Cagan Sekercioglu with a preface by Paul R. Ehrlich.
 Groups covered in this volume are as follows:

-Volume 12: Picathartes to Tits and Chickadees
+The Handbook of the Birds of the World Volume 12: Picathartes to Tits and Chickadees (published in October 31, 2007)

-This volume was published in October 2007.
+This volume was published in October 31, 2007.
 It includes an introduction to the fossil birds by Kevin J. Kayleigh.
 This volume covers the following groups:

-Volume 13: Penduline-tits to Shrikes
+The Handbook of the Birds of the World Volume 13: Penduline-tits to Shrikes (published in October 31, 2008)

-This volume was published in October 2008.
+This volume was published in October 31, 2008.
 It includes an introductory essay on bird migration by Ian Newton.
 Groups covered in this volume are as follows:

-Volume 14: Bush-shrikes to Old World Sparrows
+The Handbook of the Birds of the World Volume 14: Bush-shrikes to Old World Sparrows (published in October 31, 2009)

-This volume was published in October 2009.
+This volume was published in October 31, 2009.
 It includes the foreword "Birding Past, Present and Future – a Global View" by Stephen Moss.
 Groups covered in this volume are as follows:

-Volume 15: Weavers to New World Warblers
+The Handbook of the Birds of the World Volume 15: Weavers to New World Warblers (published in October 31, 2010)

-This volume was published in October 2010.
+This volume was published in October 31, 2010.
 It includes a foreword on bird conservation by Stuart Butchart, Nigel Collar, Alison Stattersfield, and Leon Bennun.
 Groups covered in this volume are as follows:

-Volume 16: Cardinals to New World Blackbirds
+The Handbook of the Birds of the World Volume 16: Tanagers to New World Blackbirds (published in December 31, 2011)

-This volume was published in December 2011.
+This volume was published in December 31, 2011.
 It includes a foreword on climate change and birds by Anders Pape Møller.
 Groups covered in this volume are as follows: